Shahzada Jamal Nazir: Nusrat Islam Peoples Network

 Shahzada 'Prince' Jamal Nazir serves as Present Chairman of NIPN (Nusrat Islam Peoples Network).
 Nusrat-e-Islam is a social network of likeminded individuals in Pakistan from all walks of life, who are dedicated to creating a better Pakistan at all levels and providing humanitarian services to the people of Pakistan regardless of religion, colour, caste or creed as envisioned by the founding father Muhammad Ali Jinnah.

 Professional Legal Experience

-Mr. Jamal Nazir has served as law clerk to Honorable Sidney B. Brooks, Chief Judge for the US Bankruptcy Court for the District of Denver, Colorado.
-As a summer associate he also worked at the Gorsuch Kirgin LLP, a Denver, CO. based law firm.
+Nazir has served as law clerk to Sidney B. Brooks, Chief Judge for the United States bankruptcy court for the District of Denver, Colorado.
+As a summer associate he also worked at the Gorsuch Kirgin LLP, a Denver, Colorado–based law firm.
 And as a bankruptcy associate at General Capital Partners, an investment firm.
 Among other literary contributions, he has authored a comprehensive article on Estate and Gift Taxation and Family Limited Partnerships.